isaibadov5git/divclass/README.md

-Main Python codes which i wrote during course
+Main Python codes which i wrote during the course